rajasekaranr007/mediawiki/README.md

 file lists technical contributors to the project.
 The COPYING file explains MediaWiki's copyright and license (GNU General Public License, version 2 or later).
 Many thanks to the Wikimedia community for testing and suggestions.

+**How to build docker image:**

+$ git pull
+$ docker build -t mediawiki .
+$ docker run -dit --name my-mediawiki-app -p 8080:80 mediawiki

+Visit http://localhost:8080 and you will see It works!